Zyron-Official/FileTree/README.md

 The `FileTree` library allows you to specify custom icons for files and folders.

-Here's an example to customize icons
+Here's a basic example to customize icons

 ```kotlin
 import com.zyron.filetree.provider.FileTreeIconProvider